AIBIDS Research program Application Site

 What is AIbids?

-The Accessible and Inclusive Biomedical Informatics and Data Science (AIBIDS) is a full-time 10-week authentic research internship in biomedical informatics and data science under the guidance of a mentor (faculty member or trainee) at either the University of Pittsburgh or Gallaudet University.
+The Accessible and Inclusive Biomedical Informatics and Data Science (AIBIDS) is a full-time 10-week authentic research internship for students who identify as a member of a group who is underrepresented in the sciences.
+The program pairs students with a mentor (faculty member or trainee) at either the University of Pittsburgh or Gallaudet University.

 When is the program?

-The program runs for ~10 weeks from May 30th through July 29th, 2023.
+The 2024 program will run for ~10 weeks from May 28th through July 27th.
 Students will be in person at one of the two sites (Pittsburgh or Washington DC)

 How do I apply?